-Child support payments after a divorce in the state of Texas are calculated according to a sliding scale: the party ordered to pay support must make payments equal to 20% of their income for one child, 25% for two child, 30% for three children, etc. up to a max of 40%.
+Child support payments after a divorce in the state of Texas are calculated according to a sliding scale: the party ordered to pay support must make payments equal to 20% of their income for one child, 25% for two children, 30% for three children, etc. up to a max of 40%.
 Another important point to keep in mind: alimony is rarely awarded in Texas, so it’s generally safer to assume that you will not receive any funds in this way.

 You may have heard horror stories of people being forced to turn in their social media conversations, publicly expose their medical records, or otherwise compromise their privacy during a divorce hearing.
-Though this is certainly possible, it is important to keep in mind that a number of laws exist to protect your privacy — for example, records may only be released if they are relevant, and in many cases you can request that such records be for the judge’s eyes only.
+Though this is certainly possible, it is important to keep in mind that a number of laws exist to protect your privacy — for example, records may only be released if they are relevant, and in many cases, you can request that such records be for the judge’s eyes only.

 A prove up is a final review of your case by a judge.
 This process usually takes a mere 5 to 10 minutes, and in fact only one of the two parties involved in the divorce needs to attend.
 Such a process can sometimes be nerve-racking, but keep in mind that the vast majority of prove-ups are uneventful, and it is exceedingly rare for a judge to not approve a divorce during this process.
-Once the prove up is over, the judge will finalize the proceeding, and you will be officially divorced.
+Once the prove-up is over, the judge will finalize the proceeding, and you will be officially divorced.

 US Legal Pro

 is your go-to site for electronic divorce filing, made easy.
-Visit us online today to learn more about filing for divorce in Texas — we can help you get through this difficult process quickly and efficiently, so that you can get on with your life!
+Visit us online today to learn more about filing for divorce in Texas — we can help you get through this difficult process quickly and efficiently so that you can get on with your life!